-TOMORROW COULD have been another historic first for Philadelphia - a day to showcase why we're the City of Brotherly Love.
+TODAY COULD have been another historic first for Philadelphia - a day to showcase why we're the City of Brotherly Love.
 U.N.
-Ambassador Jang Il Hun and Counselor Kwon Jong Gun were among members of the North Korean mission to the United Nations set to sample our hospitality with visits to the Liberty Bell, the Reading Terminal Market and the Philadelphia Art Museum, according to Kerri Kennedy of the American Friends Service Committee.
-It would have been historic: The North Korean U.N. representatives normally never leave New York because the United States has no diplomatic relations with the Democratic People's Republic of Korea.
+Ambassador Jang Il Hun and Counselor Kwon Jong Gun were among members of the North Korean mission to the United Nations set to sample our hospitality, with visits to the Liberty Bell, Reading Terminal Market and Philadelphia Museum of Art, according to Kerri Kennedy, of the American Friends Service Committee.
+It would have been historic: The North Korean U.N. representatives normally never leave New York because the United States has no diplomatic relations with North Korea.

 July 5, 2007 |

 Lawrence M. Miller Jr., 87, of New Britain, a Quaker activist, died of a stroke June 19 at home.
 For almost 50 years, Mr. Miller was active with the American Friends Service Committee in Philadelphia.
 He coordinated projects in Asia and the Middle East, represented Quakers at international conferences in China, Kenya, Romania, and the Soviet Union, spoke out for human rights, supported efforts to end world poverty, and participated in antiwar and civil-rights marches with the Rev. Dr. Martin Luther King Jr. and Archbishop Desmond Tutu.